 Set your Word page formatting to double space everything with no extra spaces.

-Here are the instructions to set this global default in Word 2010 (Google it if you have another version).
+Google the instructions to set this global default in Word or your word

 Generic titles are capitalized, but not italicized.
 Sonata in E Minor, op.
 90

-Sections of larger works are in quotation marks.
+titles of songs, and other short compositions are in quotation marks.
 "I Know That My Redeemer Liveth" from Messiah

 | || |